jackjliew/ai-openscale/getting-started.md

   ![Age Groups](images/age_groups1.png)

-  The model will be flagged as biased if the drug prediction ratios for the nonitored group age ranges differ from the ratios for the reference group age ranges.
+  The model will be flagged as biased if the drug prediction ratios for the monitored group age ranges differ from the ratios for the reference group age ranges.
 For example, if the model finds that drug A was predicted 30% of the time for patients aged 50-64, but was predicted only 5% of the time for patients aged 65-99, it is biased against the monitored group.

 - You may now assign a fairness threshold for **AGE**.
 You will see an alert on your operations dashboard if the Fairness rating falls below this threshold.
 Set the threshold at 90%, and click **Next**.